Motivation and karma

 Various possibilities of throwing and completing karma

-There’re other beings that have good throwing karma, but very unfortunate completing karma.
-So they might be born as human beings, but they’re born, let’s say, retarded or handicapped in some way, or in a country where it’s so difficult to eke out a living, where there’s a lot of starvation and great difficulties.
+- There’re other beings that have good throwing karma, but very unfortunate completing karma.
+So they might be born as human beings, but they’re born, let’s say, mentally impaired or handicapped in some way, or in a country where it’s so difficult to eke out a living, where there’s a lot of starvation and great difficulties.

 - And then there’re other beings that have unfortunate throwing and unfortunate completing karma.
 Let’s say a dog in India.
 Most of the beings in the lower realms have this kind of situation, where it’s a problematic rebirth and the whole environment they’re born into is also problematic.